rohanvedula/raytracer/README.md

 At command line, provide path to file(s) with the following optional arguments
 - `-apeture` sets the aperture radius, next input is the radius of the aperture
 - `-fog` sets the background fog absorption (default is 0), next input is absorption
-- `-samples` used for motion blur, next argument is number of samples and next is time delta
+- `-samples` used for motion blur, first argument is number of samples and next is time delta
 - `-ray_cast` sets number of random samples of light source, next input is number of rays cast
 - `-load_back` sets background image, next input is path to background image